We live in an increasingly litigious society.

 YES YOUR SUP OR YOU SHOULD BE LICENSED FOR BRITISH INLAND WATERWAYS INCLUDING THE RIVER THAMES!

-If your visit is a one off, you can pick a license up from the lock keepers on the day.
+If your visit is a one off, you can pick a license up from the lock keepers on the river Thames on the day.

 British Canoeing has annual membership which covers Paddleboards and other paddle craft.